damianruck/Religious-change-preceded-economic-change-in-the-20th-century/README.md

 ## Show that birth decade differences are independent of time period using model comparison

 Run "2create_period_generation_matrices" to split the representative samples for each nation by birth decade and time period for the nine cultural factors.
 Then "3period_corrected_generational_trends" creates birth decade time series by averaging over all time periods and using linear imputation to mitigate missing time period bias.

 Run "4test_generational_trends_are_period_independent" to use model comparison to test if birth decade differences are independent of period effects.

-converts all the nation matrices into a dataframe to be used in the model comparison.
-Then run "kfoldModelComparison.R" which compares hierarchical linear regressions of increasing complexity, testing whether birth decade differences are independent of time period.

 ## run time-lagged linear regression model